Max1412/Graphics2/README.md

 # OpenGL-Playground

-OpenGL project to test things and to implement things from the OpenGL 4 Cookbook
+OpenGL project to test things and to implement things from the OpenGL 4 Cookbook (improved) / CG lectures / own ideas